-At Heartland we are proud to have helped over fifteen thousand Australians live a better retirement with our reverse mortgage.
+At Heartland we are proud to have helped over eighteen thousand Australians live a better retirement with our reverse mortgage.
 We aim to provide customers with peace of mind and have a culture that places significant importance on the duty of care we have for every customer.

 One of the ways we do this is to ensure our staff have an awareness of elder financial abuse, including undue influence and unconscionable conduct, and take steps to both detect and prevent its occurrence where possible.

 - Family member or friend attempting to handle all or a majority of communication on behalf of applicant with no authority to do so.

 - Unpaid bills or lack of medical care, although the customer has enough money to pay for them.

 - Giving implausible explanations, or appears confused, about what they are doing with their money.

 - Customer reluctant to answer questions or avoiding providing information.

 - Management of a seemingly competent older person’s finances by another person.

 - Signs of misuse of an Enduring Power of Attorney, Guardianship or Administration order, with control over an older person’s property/financial affairs to the detriment of the older person’s welfare.